jelovirt/jelovirt.github.io/_posts/2007-12-23-mime-media-type-for-dita.md

 layout: post
 tags: dita mime-type
 ---
-I've been wondering for a while now that why wasn't registration of MIME Media Type for DITA included into the 1.1 spec?<!--more--> Methinks it would look something like this.
+I've been wondering for a while now that why wasn't registration of MIME Media Type for DITA included into the 1.1 spec?
+Methinks it would look something like this.

 <blockquote>
 <dl>
 <dt><strong>MIME media type name</strong>:</dt>